Tamil Nadu

 Summary

-On 31st March, 2022, the Union Ministry of Environment granted environmental clearance (EC) to Sun Pharma Industries Limited for increasing its production capacity from 25.5 TPM to 134.082 TPM.
-The move has come under criticism from activists and locals as the plant is located inside the Vedanthangal bird sanctuary, in Chengalpattu district of Tamil Nadu.
-The sanctuary consists of a main lake area spread over 29.51 hectares, and additional surrounding zone of 5 Kilometre.
+In 2023, the Union Ministry of Environment, Forest and Climate Change (MoEFCC) put the environmental clearance (EC) granted to the Sun Pharma Industries Limited's Vedanthangal Unit in abeyance.
+The EC was granted on 31 March 2022 for increasing its production capacity from 25.5 TPM to 134.082 TPM.
+Earlier, the move of granting EC had come under criticism from activists and locals as the plant is located inside the Vedanthangal bird sanctuary, in Chengalpattu district, Tamil Nadu.
+The sanctuary consists of a main lake area spread over 29.51 hectares, and additional surrounding zone of 5 kilometres.

-The EC has come at a time when a case alleging pollution by Sun Pharma is pending at the National Green Tribunal (NGT).
+The EC was granted even though a case alleging pollution by Sun Pharma is pending at the National Green Tribunal (NGT).
 M. Yuvan, an environmentalist with Madras Naturalist Society, told LCW that the ongoing case at the NGT is currently contesting the claim that the plant has zero liquid discharge.
 It may be noted that a private study conducted by Chennai Climate Action Group found the presence of toxic chemicals like Toluene in water bodies within the sanctuary.

 2